konsoletyper/teavm-site/_docs/flavour/custom-components.md

 # Adding body

-We can go even further and allow our component to take HTML fragment as a parameter.
+We can go even further and allow our component to take an HTML fragment as a parameter.
 Add the following code to `HelloComponent`:

 ```java